An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Methodology

 \subsection{Training procedure}

 We randomly choose $N$ speakers and randomly select $M$ pre-processed partial utterances for each speaker to construct a batch.
-As shown in \cref{fig:batching}, in order to introduce more randomization, we randomly choose a time length $t$ within $[140, 180]$ frames, and enforce that all partial utterances in that batch are of length $t$~\cite{wan2017generalized}.
+In order to introduce more randomization, we randomly select a time length $t$ within $[140, 180]$ frames, and enforce that all partial utterances in that batch are of length $t$~\cite{wan2017generalized}.
 This means that partial utterances of different batches will have different lengths, but all the partial utterances in the same batch must be of the same length.

-We use \num{768} hidden nodes and \num{256} dimensional embeddings for our network and optimize the model using the Adam~\cite{kingma2014adam} optimizer with a learning rate of $1\mathrm{e}{-4}$.
-The network contains total of 12,134,656 trainable parameters.
+We use \num{768} hidden nodes and \num{256} dimensional embeddings for our network and optimize the model using the Adam~\cite{kingma2014adam} optimizer with a learning rate of $10^{-4}$.
+The network contains total of $12,134,656$ trainable parameters.
 Each batch consists of $N=16$ speakers and $M=5$ partial utterances per speaker, leading to \num{80} partial utterances per batch.
 The L2-norm of gradient is clipped at 3~\cite{Pascanu2012UnderstandingTE}, and the gradient scale for projection node in LSTM is set to 1.
-Furthermore, we initialize the scaling factor $(w, b)$ of the loss function with $(10, -5)$ and clamp $w$ to be larger than $1\mathrm{e}{-6}$ in order to smooth the convergence.
+Furthermore, we initialize the scaling factor $(w, b)$ of the loss function with $(10, -5)$ and clamp $w$ to be larger than $10^{-6}$ in order to smooth the convergence.
 Moreover, the Xavier normal initialization~\cite{articlexavier} is applied to the network weights and the biases are initialized with zeros. \cref{alg:train_prep} and \cref{alg:train} explain the detailed training data pre-processing and training data batch preparation.